 In low light, keep an eye on your shutter speed

 Since you are closing down your aperture so much, you are probably going to find that you might struggle with using a low enough ISO or getting a high enough shutter speed in lower light situations.
 In which case you can of course dig out the ol’ tripod to use - which will give you the best results - or just use a slightly higher ISO than you would normally.

 I hope these tips for getting star bursts helped - I'm off to play myself!

 (PSST!
 Wanna learn how to take better images in under a week?
-Then sign up for my totally FREE 5 day video course and get actionable lessons delivered direct to your inbox.
+Then sign up to the LIve Snap Love newsletter, and as a thank you for signing up, you'll get access to my totally FREE 5 day video course and get actionable lessons delivered direct to your inbox.
 Click on the image below to get started, or find out more about the free course here)